FCD/NTX Roster Rankings – July 8, 2021 – 3rd Degree

 High: 30 | Low: 37

-|In the best form of his career, he is a clear first choice player for Quill when he’s not pushed out by a Homegrown. – Buzz
+|In the best form of his career, he is a clear first-choice player for Quill when he’s not pushed out by a Homegrown. – Buzz

 |31 (-)